Dev000-8/WebRTC_RDP/README.md

 ### Gateway

-Gateway is websocket server which contains signaling function and fontend webpage allows you to control remote computer.
+Gateway is a websocket server which contains signaling function and fontend webpage allows you to control remote computer.

 Server address and port is hard coded on the source code.